Americans mark Juneteenth with parties, events and quiet reflection on the end of slavery

 Most Black Americans agree, according to a recent poll.
 A full 70% of Black adults queried in a AP-NORC poll said “a lot” needs to be done to achieve equal treatment for African Americans in policing.
 And Black Americans suffer from significantly worse health outcomes than their white peers across a variety of measures, including rates of maternal mortality, asthma, high blood pressure and Alzheimer’s disease.

-Festivities there include a multi-day festival including food, music, arts and crafts, and cultural exhibitions in a tree-lined park in the city’s medical district.
-The Memphis park once held an equestrian statue and the grave of slave trader and Confederate general Nathan Bedford Forrest.
-The statue and the body were moved in recent years.

-Memphis is home to the National Civil Rights Museum located at the site of the old Lorraine Motel, the former Black-owned hotel where the Rev. Martin Luther King Jr. was killed in 1968.
-The museum is offering free admission on Monday to mark the holiday.
-At the museum, visitors can hear recorded speeches from civil rights leaders including King, Fannie Lou Hamer, Medgar Evers and others.

-Ryan Jones, the museum’s associate curator, said Juneteenth should be celebrated in the U.S. with the same emphasis that July 4 receives as Independence Day.
+Ryan Jones, the associate curator at the National Civil Rights Museum in Memphis, Tennessee, said Juneteenth should be celebrated in the U.S. with the same emphasis that July 4 receives as Independence Day.

 “It is the independence of a people that were forced to endure oppression and discrimination based on the color of their skin,” Jones said.